 Parker said the shipping industry has reduced its emissions “very significantly” in the last few years, mainly through operational and technical measures.

-He said the goal between now and 2030 is to reduce emissions further and the Poseidon Principles enables the banks behind them to measure how effectively the clients they are lending to are doing this.
+He said the goal between now and 2030 is to reduce emissions further and the Poseidon Principles enable the banks behind them to measure how effectively the clients they are lending to are doing this.

 Parker said: “We have to address the issue that there are very few pure ‘green assets’ to finance at the moment.”